iris-sast/iris/README.md

 ## Environment Setup Other

 **Mac**: If you have a Mac, you can also run IRIS.
 You must separately install java libraries using the dmg files provided by oracle (using the same links mentioned [here](#get-the-jdks-needed)).
 Please specify the appropriate Java directories in `data/cwe-bench-java/scripts/jdk_version.json`.
+Alternatively, you can use the provided dockerfile for setup.

 **Windows**: We have not evaluated IRIS on windows machines.
 If you are interested in extending IRIS's support to windows machines, please feel free to raise a PR.